Qronikarz/TagsResearch/components/softwarelist.md

 Tables are sorted by the number of check marks first and software name second.

+**Account not required** - Due to many programs needing account this category is placed next to the price to quickly see if you need ONLINE account to use the program.
+Worded with "not" to make the checkmark count for the above sorting rule.
+Local accounts don't count here.

 **Supported OS** - Operating System that specific software works on.
 Software may have a version for other platform, but only versions with tags are to be listed (for example: Steam - you can't view collections on Android).
-Web in OS means you can put the software on some server and access it through a website with a browser.
+Website in OS means you can put the software on some server and access it through a website with a browser.

 **updates** - Updated at least once a year with either new features or bugfixes (documentation/readmes do not count)

-**cross-platform** - It must work between three big platforms - Windows, Linux and macOS.
+**cross-platform** - D - Desktop only (data works between Windows, Linux and macOS), M - Mobile only (data works between Android and iOS), A - All (data works between all OSs - Windows, Linux, macOS, Android and iOS), W - Website (can be accessed on a website using a browser on any of the OS).
+Any of them count for the checkmark.
+A =/= W for clearer categorization.

 **portable** - Ability to run software from other disks or USB devices.
 Does not need cross-platform support.

-**UI type** - The interface that tagging uses - either GUI, CLI or in some cases both.

 ## Categories explanations
 1) **OS Default file browsers** - file browsing programs included by default on various operating systems